3 Days In Dubrovnik

 Lapad is located 3km from the Old Town is a lush and lined with seafront hotels.
 It’s not within walking distance to the Old Town so you’ll need to take a bus or an Uber when wanting to access the Old Town.
 The advantage of staying here is that it’s quieter and not as tourist-driven.

-Click here to see other Airbnb accommodations in Dubrovnik.
-If you’ve never stayed at an Airbnb, you can save $40 off your first booking by clicking here.
+The Airbnb we stayed at isn’t available anymore, but you can click HERE to see other Airbnb accommodations in Dubrovnik.
+If you’ve never stayed at an Airbnb, you can save up to $35 off your first booking by clicking here.